codebro634/Cascade/README.md

 ```

 ## Comparison to naive approach
-Described in Method section where a surrogate environment is used.
+Described in the method section where a surrogate environment is used.
 ```
 python mainExperiment.py --wandb_logging --exp_group Cascade --exp_name <name>  --steps <steps>  --agent_config CascadeNaive --env_descr <env_name>
 ```

 ## Cascade with different base training algorithms
-Used in Fig. X and Fig. Y
+Used in Fig. 14 and Fig. 15

 Cascade using SAC:
 ```